infexious-dev/FluentUIEditableDetailsList/README.md

 >- New callback function "onGridSort" runs after grid data is sorted.
 Returns sorted grid data as it is currently displayed and the column that is currently sorted by (as an "IColumn").
 >- New callback function "onGridFilter" runs after grid data is filtered.
 Returns filtered grid data as it is currently displayed.
 >- "rowMuteOptions" added as an option.
 If property inside IRowMute "enableRowMute" is set to 'true', "Actions" column will provide ability for rows to be "muted" and "unmuted".
 By default, this will add a class to the row in question called "muted" and will set its opacity to "0.2" and apply a grayscale filter.
 This will also trigger a grid update and muted rows will be logged as items which have had the **Operation** of **Mute**.
 This functionality is meant to cover all use cases for both making a row less prominent and for marking rows as "hidden" for post-data manipulation.
 As such, mute and umute classes applied to the row are customisable - as is the default opacity applied.
 Furthermore, the icon text of "Mute"/"Unmute" is customisable too.
+>- Similar to the "onSearch" event emitter, added in "onFilter" to allow instant and custom filters outside the grid that target specific columns.
+>- Added "customCommandBarItems" prop to EditableGrid.
+It allows adding custom Command Bar items to the grid.

 ### New "IColumnConfig" Features

 >- "onCustomRender" prop on IColumnConfig allows for custom rendering of the column without breaking "editing" capabilities
 >- Provided ability for columns (IColumnConfig) to have the "isSortedByDefault" prop.
 It allows the configured column to be sorted by default by showing the sort indicator when the grid is initially rendered.
 Note: this does not dynamically sort the grid, just a visual indicator of the current data and how it is sorted when grid initialises.
 >- ILinkOptions now has a new "isFocusable" prop which allows links in the grid to have their "data-is-focusable" controlled.
 >- Added "Checkbox" control to column's "inputType" (use via EditControlType enum).
 Use this to render a boolean-type field as a checkbox.
 >- "dropdownValues" prop on IColumnConfig can now be a function that returns IDropdownOption[].
 It accepts an "item" parameter so tailor-made dropdown options for an item are possible based on any its other properties;

 ### Bug Fixes

 >- Reset Data now properly updates currently selected item with changes.
 >- "Filter" modal now correctly changes operators when switching between columns if the data type is the same between previous and new selected column.
 Otherwise, it will clear the current operator and force a new operator selection.
 (Example: going from "number" to "number" columns will retain the currently selected operator, but going from "number" to "string" will force user to select a new operator).
 >- Made "Action" column buttons non-focusable so as not to set focus on them unintentially after editing cells has completed.